 Caffeine and High Blood Pressure

 We all know coffee contains caffeine.
 But what is the relationship between caffeine and blood pressure?
 And we have all heard that caffeine is a stimulant, but what does that really mean?
-What does a stimulant do in the body at a real world level?
+What does a stimulant do in the body at a real-world level?
 Well, it can cause jitters, nervousness, and yes, high blood pressure – for some.
 But there are so many scenarios and variables to consider.
-For instance, are you a long term coffee drinker or occasional?
+For instance, are you a long-term coffee drinker or an occasional?
 Are you male or female?
 Do have a family history of high blood pressure?
 Do you already have signs of high blood pressure?

 Photo by Bernand Goldbach

 Studies in Coffee and Caffeine

 One 12-year study of 155,000 women showed some very interesting results.
 While drinking caffeinated cola was associated with an increase in blood pressure, drinking coffee did not produce the same results.
 The study went on to suggest that those women who drank caffeinated coffee actually may have had a reduced risk of high blood pressure.

 We do know that in general, those who don’t normally consume caffeine usually have a sharp temporary rise in blood pressure shortly after consuming caffeine.
 How this happens could be from one or more causes.
 One common view is that caffeine narrows the blood vessels by blocking the hormone that normally keeps them open – adenosine.
 Caffeine also can stimulate cortisol and adrenaline to be released, which can cause a direct increase in blood pressure.